bioDS/beast-phylonco/README.md

 See [bioDS/beast-phylonco-paper](https://github.com/bioDS/beast-phylonco-paper) for datasets and analyses in the paper.

-We are happy to help with any questions, please use the `beast-users` google group https://groups.google.com/u/0/g/beast-users
+If you have any questions, please use the `beast-users` google group https://groups.google.com/u/0/g/beast-users

 ## Software requirements